Celebrating Witherby's 280th Anniversary

 The Graphic – December 1885

-Around 1889, Witherbys widened its marine publications interests through the purchase of the Royal Navy list for £250.
-This was a standard work, published for the Navy and a copy was put on board every ship
+Around 1889, Witherbys widened its marine publications interests through the purchase of the Royal Navy list, at the cost of £250.
+This was a standard work, published for the Navy and a copy was put on board every ship.

 By 1894, two of Henry Forbes sons had joined the business as partners.
 Theodore was the eldest, but he did not take to the business and left to take Holy Orders.
-Harry was a keen naturalist and looked to expand the publishing activities and, in 1899, Harry’s younger brother, George, joined the firm, allowing Henry Forbes to retire and return to painting.
+Harry was a keen naturalist looking to expand the publishing activities and, in 1899, Harry’s younger brother, George, joined the firm.
+This allowed Henry Forbes to retire and return to painting.

 In 1902 Harry published a book about a recent trip to study birds in the Sudan.
 The book was called ‘Bird Hunting on the White Nile.’
 During the years to 1913 another 30 books were published, mainly on birds, and the imprint was changed to Witherby & Co.
 A monthly magazine, ‘British Birds’, edited by Harry, was launched in 1907.
 It was printed and sent out from Holborn for more than 30 years.